tigoCaval/recommendation-algorithm/README.md

      $table gets the array from the database.
      $user is the foreign key that represents the user who will receive the recommendation.
    **/
-   use Tigo\Recommend; // import class
+   use Tigo\Recommendation\Recommend; // import class
    $client = new Recommend();
    $client->ranking($table,$user) //optional third parameter refers to the score not accepted
    $client->euclidean($table,$user); //optional third parameter refers to the minimum accepted score